โฐ Minimum Connection Times

 ๐ข Terminal Information

-Kasonombe Airport (KSB) is a small, high-altitude domestic airstrip situated in the Nawae District of Morobe Province, Papua New Guinea.
-Resting at an elevation of approximately 5,800 feet above sea level, the facility primarily serves the remote Kasonombe community and the surrounding mountainous rural areas.
+Kasanombe Airport (KSB) is a small, high-altitude domestic airstrip situated in the Nawae District of Morobe Province, Papua New Guinea.
+Resting at an elevation of approximately 5,800 feet above sea level, the facility primarily serves the remote Kasanombe community and the surrounding mountainous rural areas.
 The airstrip features a single unpaved, grass-and-dirt runway designated 12/30, which is roughly 1,500 feet in length and is strictly limited to Day Visual Flight Rules (VFR) operations due to the challenging terrain and unpredictable local weather conditions.

-The "terminal" at Kasonombe is essentially non-existent in the conventional sense, reflecting its status as a remote rural outpost.
+The "terminal" at Kasanombe is essentially non-existent in the conventional sense, reflecting its status as a remote rural outpost.
 There is no enclosed terminal building, and facilities are restricted to a simple open-air waiting area or a basic local shelter near the runway's edge.
 Passengers arriving or departing from the airstrip should be prepared for a completely manual process, with no check-in counters, digital flight information, or modern security screening.
 Travelers are also advised to bring their own food, water, and essential supplies, as there are no commercial shops or dining services available within the immediate vicinity.

-Flight operations at Kasonombe are primarily handled by charter services and missionary aviation providers like Mission Aviation Fellowship (MAF), which use small short-takeoff and landing (STOL) aircraft such as the Cessna 206 or Twin Otter.
+Flight operations at Kasanombe are primarily handled by charter services and missionary aviation providers like Mission Aviation Fellowship (MAF), which use small short-takeoff and landing (STOL) aircraft such as the Cessna 206 or Twin Otter.
 These flights typically connect the remote community to larger regional hubs like Nadzab Airport (LAE) in Lae.
 Given the airstrip's high altitude and short runway, strict weight limitations are enforced for both passengers and cargo.
-Ground transportation to the Kasonombe community is typically conducted on foot or via pre-arranged local transport, as there are no formal taxi or bus services operating at the airfield.
+Ground transportation to the Kasanombe community is typically conducted on foot or via pre-arranged local transport, as there are no formal taxi or bus services operating at the airfield.

 ๐ Connection Tips